tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 For this activity, the instructor will lead a formal discussion regarding what blockchain technology is and why it’s essential.

-First, navigate to the slides and begin with the "Bank CEO" example:

-Ask the students the following questions, allowing them to answer, then confirm each of the listed answers:
+Open the lesson slides, navigate to the "The Importance of Blockchain" section, and ask the students the following questions, allowing them to answer, then confirm each of the listed answers:

 * "Why would a banker want to use a blockchain?"